okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/CustomizationApi.md

 # **DeleteBrandThemeFavicon**
 > void DeleteBrandThemeFavicon (string brandId, string themeId)

-Deletes a Theme favicon.
-The org then uses the Okta default favicon.
+Delete the Favicon

 Deletes a Theme favicon.
-The org then uses the Okta default favicon.
+The theme will use the default Okta favicon.

 ### Example
 ```csharp